-Following a stroke, many individuals require support to regain as much independence as possible and improve the quality of their life.
+Strokes can cause memory disorders, emotional disturbances, language disorders and speech impairments, difficulty in movement of the muscles and joints, and weakness, which limits a person’s function and mobility.
+Following a stroke, many individuals require support to regain as much independence as possible and improve the quality of their lives.

 The aim of neurorehabilitation following a stroke is for individuals to relearn the skills that were lost due to damage this causes, and to learn new skills to cope with the limitations that have been inflicted by the attack.